microspectrometer/dev-kit-2020/firmware/doxygen-mainpage.md

+[TOC]

-# How to use this documentation
+# How to use the firmware documentation

 All the useful firmware information is under [Files](files.html).

-# Additional documentation
+# Related dev-kit documentation

 The firmware runs on the Chromation dev-kit.
 Documentation for the dev-kit is here: